Ice Cream Wars & Scoop Secrets

 22 The Promenade, Takapuna

 A stroll along Takapuna Beach isn’t complete without a stop at the classic Takapuna Beach Cafe.
-In this wonderful seaside cafe with a small store, Takapuna Beach Cafe has its usual range of ice cream flavours plus one or two weekly specials.
+Takapuna Beach Cafe has its usual range of ice cream flavours plus one or two weekly specials in this wonderful seaside cafe with a small store.

-Whilst their original range of Salted Caramel, Hazelnut and Double Chocolate is delicious; nothing beats their lemon curd ice cream in my opinion.
-Whatever your choice, grab it in a cone then over to the beach for some sun and relaxation during summer.
+While their original range of Salted Caramel, Hazelnut, and Double Chocolate is delicious, nothing beats their lemon curd ice cream, in my opinion.
+Whatever your choice, grab it in a cone and then head to the beach for some sun and relaxation during summer.

 Tsujiri